 COVID-19 Safety at Beth Jacob

-We are currently transitioning from a rotating schedule to a schedule where masks will be optional every Shabbat.
+As of early June, we have transitioned from a rotating schedule to a schedule where masks are optional every Shabbat.
 See below for details on the updated policy.
+(Note: Masking is still required for indoor youth education programming.)

 For congregants unable to attend in person, all services will be available to livestream at Beth-Jacob.org/Youtube.
 For those who would like to gather in a masks-required space, room 4 (or another space), and Section D in the sanctuary will remain masks-required every week.

-The CDC hospital admission levels were last updated May 25, 2023, and levels are currently green for Dakota, Hennepin, and Ramsay Counties.
+The CDC hospital admission levels are updated weekly, and levels have been green for Dakota, Hennepin, and Ramsay Counties for most of 2023.
+We will update this page if that status changes.

 Masking Policy as of May 2023